Honey Sriracha Pretzel Recipe

 Super Bowl would be the perfect time to try your hand at pretzel making.

-This variety is a spin on my classic pretzel recipe with a touch of honey and spicy sriracha sea salt from Saltworks.us.
+This variety, a Honey Sriracha Pretzel Recipe, is a spin on my classic pretzel recipe with a touch of honey and spicy sriracha sea salt from Saltworks.us.

 Each little dough rope is tied into a loose knot then sprinkled with Saltworks’s vibrant Fusion Sriracha Salt to add a little kick for good measure.

 These small knots are the perfect size to share with friends on game day.

 The trick to creating the chewy exterior is to dunk each pretzel in boiling baking soda water before placing them in the oven.
 This forms a skin on the outside of each pretzel.

 (Make sure to keep an eye on your water as it comes to a boil.
 Baking soda water boils over easily, as you can see on the sides of my pot!)